tokayseo/Civitas/README.md

 7. Save the file, exit your wallet and reopen your wallet.
 8. Go to the "Masternodes" tab
 9. Click "Start All"
-10. You will see "WATCHDOG_EXPIRED".
-Just wait few minutes

 Cheers !